avrilcoghlan/cholerabook/docs/source/vibriogenomes.rst

 .. _article by Dr Jan Holmgren, who developed the world’s first effective oral cholera vaccine, on the latest developments in cholera vaccines: https://wellcome.org/news/how-vaccines-and-research-can-help-prevent-cholera-outbreaks

+Now answer these questions:

+* Q4.
+Bla
+* Q5.
+Bla

+You can see the answers on the `Answers page for Module 1`_.

+.. _Answers page for Module 1: https://cholerabook.readthedocs.io/en/latest/vibriogenomes_answers.html

 Brief Summary
 -------------